How to Schedule a VMWare Snapshot.

 Scheduling a VMWare Snapshot

-Now that you understand VMWare Snapshots a little better, we can now start scheduling their creation.
+Now that you understand VMWare Snapshots a little better, we can now start automating and scheduling their creation and deletion

 Open your SnapShot Master console and let it sync with your VMWare environment and populate the console with your virtual machines.